MADH95/JSONLoader/README.md

 Version 2.0 of this mod is designed to create full compatibility with Version 2.0+ of the API.
 JSON card files compatible with this API will have an extension of .JLDR2

+## Reloading

+In the newest version of JSON Loader you can press "shift + r" to apply the changes you made to your cards and/or sigils without restarting the game.

 ## Configils

-The latest version of JSON Loader allows you to create sigils.
+Besides cards JSON Loader also allows you to create sigils.
 To do this, your file needs to end in '_sigil.jldr2'.

 Here is the [documentation](https://docs.google.com/document/d/1QLAfomaTcatm-foU2P1ZoqGQFFvhCfmEnN4jIxAWceQ/edit?usp=sharing) for making sigils.